|

 usually in Room 117 in the Addison High School.

-The Society owns the authentically restored Northrup Hill School
+The Society owns the authentically restored Northrup Hill School on Learn Road in

 the Town of Rathbone, and the Williams School in the Town of Tuscarora